-Whether chickens are permitted and if so, how many, varies from jurisdiction to jurisdiction across the United States.
+Whether chickens are permitted locally and if so, how many, varies from jurisdiction to jurisdiction across the United States.
 If chickens are permitted, some jurisdictions might permit four or five per residential parcel.
 In other jurisdictions, the number of chickens allowed on a lot might depend on lot size and the location of the chicken coop in relation to the property lines.
 Roosters are sometimes separately prohibited.

-To find out what limitations, if any, apply to your neighbor, you will need to review your local jurisdiction's zoning ordinance (sometimes called a development code).
+To find out what limitations, if any, apply to your neighbor, you will need to review your local zoning ordinance (sometimes called a development code).
 This document contains land use regulations that control how property owners can use their property.

 Land use regulations can be confusing, so if you need assistance, a planner at your local planning department or community development department should be able to help you identify the applicable provisions.

 In addition to land use regulations that directly address where and how any chickens are allowed, look into the applicable nuisance ordinance.
 Sometimes the zoning ordinance will include provisions addressing nuisances, but nuisance regulations are often found in a separate code or ordinance.

 Some nuisance ordinances address noise or odors, others specifically prohibit keeping animals if doing so creates conditions that cause an offensive odor.
 The ordinance might even require the owner to remove animal waste every week or to otherwise address the smell.

 Many jurisdictions make it easy to file complaints, either online or in person, over the phone, or by mail.
 The instructions for properly filing it vary from place to place.
 The department might have a form for you to complete or might just take your information in person or over the phone.
 When filing a complaint, you will need to provide the following basic information:

 Whether you can file an anonymous complaint will depend on the rules in your city or county.
 Some municipalities accept them.
 If your intent is to keep your name secret, be sure to make that clear to the code enforcement department.